 History of Monroe Harding

-Today, the youth who are recipients of Fannie Harding’s legacy either are, or have been in state’s custody.
-Just as in Fannie Harding’s day, Monroe Harding still strives to give every child the chance for a better life.
+Today, just as in Fannie Harding’s day, Monroe Harding strives to give every child and young adult the chance for a better life.